-Profit share that is not retained ("available profit share") is delivered in cash except for certain staff subject to requirements under European remuneration regulations, where 50%
+(2) Profit share that is not retained ("available profit share") is delivered in cash except for certain staff subject to requirements under European remuneration regulations, where 50% of available profit share is delivered in Macquarie equity and is subject to either a 6-month or 12-month hold period, as applicable.
+For certain staff subject to European remuneration regulations, retained profit share invested in Macquarie equity is subject to a further 6-month or 12-month hold post the

-For certain staff subject to European remuneration regulations, retained profit share invested in Macquarie equity is subject to a further 6-month or 12-month hold post the vesting period.
+(3) vesting period.